 Most of the switches above come factory lubed, which means you can install them and type immediately.
 That said, hand-lubing always outperforms factory lube if you want the absolute best result.
 A thin coat of Krytox 205g0 on the stem legs and housing rails makes even a budget linear feel noticeably smoother and quieter.

-If you go the factory route, the Oil King and Hyacinth V2 are the strongest performers stock.
-The G Pro 3.0 Yellow and Smoothie benefit the most from a re-lube if you have the time.
+If you go the factory route, the Oil King, Hyacinth V2, Smoothie, and Akko Creamy Yellow U1 are the strongest performers stock — the two full-POM and POM-stem picks are smooth enough that most people never re-lube them.
+The G Pro 3.0 Yellow benefits the most from a re-lube if you have the time.
 If you're new to lubing, check out the mechanical keyboard switch lubing guide for a step-by-step walkthrough.

 Creamy Switches vs. Tactile: What's the Difference?